EnriqueSPR/leaf_disease/README.md

 <img src="figures/Training_marked_seg_aug.png" width="400"/>

-We can see how by performing data augmentation the loss decreased faster
+We can see how by performing data augmentation the loss decreased faster.

 * Model evaluation: